ngneat/reactive-forms/README.md

 ### `mergeErrors()`

-A helper method to merge validation errors.
+Merge validation errors.
 Unlike `setErrors()`, this will not overwrite errors already held by the control.

 ```ts
 import { FormGroup } from '@ngneat/reactive-forms';